ATP Masters 1000: Tournaments, Records, Stats

 ATP Masters 1000, which debuted as a series in 1990, features the best men's tennis players at nine top tournaments on the ATP Tour calendar.
 Champions at Masters 1000 events earn 1,000 ATP Rankings points.

 MASTERS 1000 TITLE LEADERS...
-There have been 68 different champions crowned in 267 events since the Masters 1000 series began in 1990.
+There have been 70 different champions crowned since the Masters 1000 series began in 1990.
 Only six players have won more than 10 Masters 1000 titles.
-Rafael Nadal leads the way with 35 following his Montreal triumph.
+With his victory over World No. 1 and defending champion Novak Djokovic in the 2021 Internazionali BNL d'Italia final, Rafael Nadal tied the Serbian's record mark of 36 ATP Masters 1000 titles.

 MASTERS 1000 WINS LEADERS...
-Rafael Nadal leads Roger Federer in the battle among Masters 1000 match win leaders, with the Spaniard pulling ahead at the Rolex Paris Masters.
+Rafael Nadal leads Roger Federer in the battle among Masters 1000 match win leaders, with the Spaniard pulling ahead at the 2019 Rolex Paris Masters.
 Nadal had previously broken Federer's long-held record in August, with his 379th Masters 1000 victory at at this elite level during the 2019 Coupe Rogers, before Federer evened the race at the Rolex Shanghai Masters.
-Stan Wawrinka entered the Top 10 leaderboard after reaching the third round at the BNP Paribas Open earlier this year, overtaking Tommy Haas (144-107 match record).
+Stan Wawrinka entered the Top 10 leaderboard after reaching the third round at the 2019 BNP Paribas Open, overtaking Tommy Haas (144-107 match record).

 |Indian Wells||Novak Djokovic, Roger Federer (5)||Mark Knowles, Daniel Nestor (4)|